Rudxain/Automate-RX-style/README.md

 But we may argue the same about vars: image you had multiple vars, all being checked against the same type, and all you can see is `"number" = type(...` everywhere.
 It's so frustrating not knowing what vars are being checked!
 - Use parentheses when appropriate.
 The docs aren't clear about operator precedence and associativity, so please reduce ambiguity in the meantime
 - **Always** use parentheses in nested ternaries
 - Use `++` for string concatenation.
-Only use interpolation if there's an expression between literals.
+Only use interpolation if there's an expression between text literals.
 This makes it look cleaner and allows name-completion.
 Interpolations can't always have name-completions

 ## Formatting